 3. Sprinkle On Some Fun

 Cumberland Valley is a dream destination for ice cream lovers and there are plenty of places to find this cooling treat!
 Sign up for the FREE Cumberland Valley Ice Cream Trail digital passport and indulge in every conceivable ice cream concoction as you sprinkle in some stops on your next visit.
-The passport is valid through September 6, 2021.
+The passport is valid from Memorial Day through Labor Day 2022.

 4. Curate Your Instagram